daangemist/genie-brains-docker/gladys/readme.md

 To start, run `docker-compose up`.
 To run the processes on the background, run `docker-compose up -d`.
 In the default configuration this will make Gladys available on port 80.

+You may need to restart the containers with `docker-compose restart` after the first time, because mysql needs to initialize, and gladys is then unable to connect.

 ![Gladys](https://raw.githubusercontent.com/matueranet/genie-brains-docker/master/gladys/gladys.png)

 ## Configuration